Caidac-3301/ThoughtPool/README.md

 # ThoughtPool

-This repos will contain ideas.
+This repo will contain ideas.